top of page

 Magical Snowflakes

 Snowflakes are magical!
 Even after this past winter, I suspect most people will still admit snowflakes have a certain enchanting quality.
 However, for some gardeners, snowflakes do not come from the air but from the ground!
 Leucojum vernum or Spring Snowflake is among the first of the bulbs to come into bloom, often beginning in February while the ground is still covered beneath an icy blanket (as pictured below in mid-February at Willowwood Arboretum).
-Like a good snowf
+Like a good snowfa

 Mar 36 min read